Getting acquainted/reacquainted (talking-stick format) - Wyatt Wright

-Possible content: Round-robin introductions (tell us about yourself, what you've been doing, what you're looking for, etc.) ... exercises to stimulate self-inquiry (values clarification, e.g.) ... exercise to get people to think about, maybe write down, what they want to get out of the weekend, etc.
+Round-robin introductions (tell us about yourself, what you've been doing, what you're looking for, etc.), an exercise to stimulate self-inquiry, and an exercise to think about, maybe write down, what you want to get out of the weekend.

 Three workshops that everyone can experience:

-What's One Thing You'd Like to Know? - participants and session leaders
+What's One Thing You'd Like to Know? - Eric Clark, Ram Subbiah & Wyatt Wright

 An opportunity to think about and ask questions that are on your mind.
 Free-ranging discussion among participants and session leaders.